 SSRV is an independent state-wide community legal centre that specialises in social security and related law and policy.
 SSRV’s contact details are as follows:

-To be a Group Member, you must have been issued with a debt notice by Centrelink after 1 July 2015.
+To be a Group Member, you must have been issued with a debt notice by Centrelink after 1 April 2015.
 This is because the averaging system used to calculate debts, which we allege to be unlawful, was only used by Centrelink after this date.

-If Centrelink have issued you with multiple debt notices, with one or more raised before 1 July 2015, and one or more raised after 1 July 2015, only the debt notices that were issued after 1 July 2015 will fall within the scope of the Robodebt Class Action.
+If Centrelink have issued you with multiple debt notices, with one or more raised before April 2015, and one or more raised after April 2015, only the debt notices that were issued after April 2015 will fall within the scope of the Robodebt Class Action.

 This is a decision that needs to be made based on your personal circumstances.
 There are number of factors that could determine the best approach for you.